Application and admission Economic Psychology - international procedure

 1. Educational background/diplomas

-To be accepted directly onto our Master's program in Economic Psychology, you need to have the following academic background:
+To be admitted directly onto our Master's program in Economic Psychology, you need to have the following academic background:

 - Bachelor's and/or a Master's degree in psychology e.g. Psychology and Sociology, but not with a degree in, for example, Marketing and Communication, Economics, or Business Studies.
 No exemptions can be made.

-- You can apply for admission BEFORE you have graduated, but you must graduate by September 1, 2018 at the latest.
-If your graduation ceremony is after September 1, 2018, please contact Ms. Liesbeth Bluekens, Admissions Officer, at firstname.lastname@example.org before you apply to avoid disappointment.
+- You can apply for admission BEFORE you have graduated, but you must graduate by September 1 at the latest.
+If your graduation ceremony is after September 1, please send an email to your International Admission Coordinator at firstname.lastname@example.org before you apply to avoid disappointment.

-- You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree in Psychology.
+- You cannot be admitted onto this Master's program without having either a Bachelor's or Master's degree in Psychology.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.
-However, work experience and personal interest will be taken into account when assessing your application for a Tilburg University Scholarship for Academic Excellence, if you wish to apply.

 - Advanced knowledge in research methods and statistics, specifically quantitative research.